 Allow root login for SSH on each node.
 Login and issue below commands on each node.

-edit below line and set it to yes
+Edit below line and set it to yes in above file.

 Save file and exit.
-Then restart SSH serivce
+Then restart SSH service

-Copy private key file “id_rsa” to your local computer in notepad or any text editor and save it as local file, let’s say hadoop.txt.
+Copy private key file “id_rsa” to your local computer in notepad or any text editor and save it as local file, let’s say hadoop.pk.
 This will be needed later during HDP setup.

 Disable SELinux on each node.
 Issue below commands and restart each node.